dev-academy-programme/curriculum/concepts/html-css-dom-udacity/README.md

 # HTML, CSS and the DOM

 ## Overview
-**This concept is linked to the Udacity course assignment**

-HTML and CSS are markup languages and the building blocks that make up the web.
-This course is called "Not your Typical Intro" because it does not follow the usual pattern of other courses and tutorials that you find on the Internet.
-Usually HTML and CSS are taught with a focus on language syntax.
-But knowing syntax alone does not enable you to create a webpage from a design.
-You need to know where to start and how to approach the task, in other words - you need to learn how to think like a front-end developer.
+HTML and CSS are two of the fundamental languages found almost everywhere on the web.
+The Document Object Model provides the means to interact with objects in an HTML document.
+Throughout the bootcamp and your career as a web developer, you'll be parsing and manipulating the DOM.
+Get comfy: this is your new home!

 ## Prerequisites

 - None

 ## Capabilities

-You can comfortably:
+At the completion of the Udacity _Not Your Typical Intro to Web Dev_ course, you should be comfortable:

-- Employ a code/test/refine strategy as you precisely and deliberately translate initial design documents into static web pages.
+ - Turning a design document into a web page
-- Investigate the Document Object Model (DOM) and its implications for web development.

-- Create and personalising your own multi-platform, responsive CSS framework for publishing professional portfolio projects to the web.
+ - Using a custom CSS framework to style your project
+ - Experiment with Bootstrap, a popular CSS framework.
+You'll see Bootstrap all over the place after you graduate!

 ## Resources

 This concept is directly linked to the Udacity HTML and CSS assignment in your waffle board.
-Please view the assignment before accessing the [lesson links.](https://www.udacity.com/course/intro-to-html-and-css--ud304)
+Please view the assignment before accessing the [lesson links](https://www.udacity.com/course/intro-to-html-and-css--ud304).

 ## Further Study / Stretch Resources